otomad/OtomadHelper/README.md

 ### **Attention**
 Vegas Pro 13+ supported.

-Vegas 16 and above support all features, and Vegas 13 ~ 15 are compatible to run (some features are missing).
+Vegas Pro 16 and above support all features, and Vegas Pro 13 ~ 15 are compatible to run (some features are missing).
 The correct version must be installed though.

 Tested **fine** on Vegas Pro 17 and 19.